Emmys crowd brought to feet by rousing Sheryl Lee Ralph win - NewsBreak

 “It means something,” Keaton said of the award for playing a caring doctor ensnared with his patients by addiction.
 He went on to recall the “magic” of being introduced to TV when his dad won a set at a raffle and thanked his parents for not mocking his youthful attempts at acting.

 Amanda Seyfried earned the limited-series lead actress trophy for “The Dropout,” in which she played ill-fated Silicon Valley whiz kid Elizabeth Holmes.
-She thanked a list of family and colleagues and even her dog, Finn.
+She thanked a long list of friends and colleagues and even her dog, Finn.

 Murray Bartlett won the best supporting actor award for limited series of “The White Lotus,” a tragicomedy set in a Hawaii resort.
-Jennifer Coolidge, who won best supporting actress honors for the show, delighted the audience by shimmying to the music intended to cut off her acceptance speech.
+Jennifer Coolidge, who won best supporting actress honors for the show, delighted the audience by shimmying to the orchestra music that was cutting off her acceptance speech.

-The award for best variety talk show went to “Last Week Tonight with John Oliver,” with stand-up special “Jerrod Carmichael: Rothaniel” winning for best writing for a comedy special.

-"Good night, everybody.
-I’ma go home.
-I’m not like a sore winner, but I’m going to go home because I can’t top this right now,” an overcome Carmichael told the audience.

 The vibrant start to Monday's show was very different from the best drama contenders include the violently dystopian “Squid Game,” bleak workplace satire “Severance” and “Succession,” about a powerful and cutthroat family.
 Even comedy nominee “Ted Lasso," the defending champ, took a storytelling dark turn.